 Among many species in the animal kingdom, the Woolly Mammoth and the Passenger Pigeon are the top priority.
-These two species were once functionally distinct species, and after their extinction, the habitats they once lived in, changed drastically.
+These two species were once functionally distinct, and after their extinction, the habitats they once lived in changed drastically.

-In this page, we will explore on the large hairy Woolly Mammoth and the studies being done concerning it.
+On this page, we will explore the large hairy Woolly Mammoth and the studies being done concerning it.
 Extinct for thousands of years, can the Woolly Mammoth be resurrected?

 Wouldn’t this be fascinating?
 Moreover, how much would a phenomenon in science will this be?